MenuSkip to content

-Join local poets Jory Mickelson and Scott Ferry as they read from their debut collections, which explore issues of the body, landscape, family, and dissolution.
+Join local poets Jory Mickelson and Scott Ferry on Zoom as they read from their debut collections, which explore issues of the body, landscape, family, and dissolution.

 Jory Mickelson‘s Wilderness//Kingdom is a sensual exploration of the West, the road, and the body.
 Pastoral, spiritual and utterly sensuous, this debut book adds to the ever-more-robust tradition of queering the wild.
 It leads readers into the heart of the wilderness where they discover both tenderness and trouble.
 As Eduardo C. Corral says, “Wilderness//Kingdom is a remarkable and propulsive debut.”

 Scott Ferry‘s The only thing that makes sense is to grow traces the lineage of a family through the voices of its ghosts.
 This collection takes the grief and residue of generations, places it in moist soil, and lets it root and spread into unlikely openings of enlightenment and humor.
 Life and death, decay and regeneration, childhood and blind adulthood, and language and its innate power to heal are all themes that weave through these narrative poems with a refreshing candor.